The Multiverse God

 • Fully realized universes with living observers are a highly unlikely outcome of the multiverse generator.
 We should have no confidence that our observations of our world and memories of it are accurate and truthful.

-• The multiverse cannot avoid the poison.
+• The multiverse cannot avoid this poison.

 Infinite resources makes anything and everything possible, and so every possible combination of things will already have happened infinite times!